wtsi-hgi/yascp/output.md

 ```
 </details>

-🔴**Please, check the descriptions of folders specifically here**
 ## handover
 The `handover` folder contains the following subdirectories:
 - **Summary_plots**
-   This folder contains various plots
+   This folder contains various plots across the pipeline

 - **Donor_Quantification**
    This folder contains h5ad and TSV files for each donor

 - **Donor_Quantification_summary**
-   This folder contains TSV files summarising information about donors and tranches
+   This folder contains TSV files summarising information and statistics about donors and pools

 - **merged_h5ad**
    This folder contains merged h5ad files from various stages of the pipeline